googs1025/googs1025/README.md

 ### Hi there 👋
 #### I'm CYJiang
+😄 I am from Taiwan and currently working and living in Chengdu.
+I have a deep affection for both places.
 <!--
 **mengjiao-liu/mengjiao-liu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.